 To say someone can treat clinical depression by picking up a hobby, engaging in intense exercise, or adding struggle to their life is stupid.

 One of the symptoms of clinical depression is a loss of interest.
 How does a person pick up a hobby when they don’t care about anything?
 A person suffering from clinical depression often doesn’t get pleasure from things.
 You can’t make clinical depression go away by swinging a kettlebell.
 You can’t make clinical depression go away by struggling more.

-Of all the things said by Joe Rogan, the dumbest thing has got to be his comments on struggle.
-Clinical depression is one of the the worst kinds of struggle a person can face.
+Of all the things said by Joe Rogan, the dumbest thing has to be his comments on struggle.
+Clinical depression is one of the worst kinds of struggle a person can face.
 People take their own lives because the struggle of depression wears them down.
 They get to the point where they believe the only way they will ever get relief from their struggle is by ceasing to exist.

 Suicide is not killing yourself or causing harm to yourself.
 It’s making yourself cease to exist.

-Joe Rogan thinks people suffering from clinical depression need more struggle?
-That’s like saying people with leukemia need tumors in their brain.
+Does Joe Rogan think people suffering from clinical depression need more struggle?
+That’s like saying people with leukemia need tumors in their brains.

 Clinical depression isn’t the same thing as feeling blue.
 It’s not like feeling down because things just aren’t going well in your life.
-One of the worst things about clinical depression is that it usually lacks a clear causation.
+One of the worst things about clinical depression is that it usually lacks clear causation.
 You feel severe depression for no real reason.

 What annoys me the most about the above video is Joe Rogan admits he doesn’t understand depression yet still feels qualified to provide remedies to the problem.
 He should have stopped at admitting his own ignorance on depression and moved on to something he does know about.